How to stop nausea fast: why does ginger help nausea?

 Ginger's content of these compounds varies depending on the form it is prepared in.
 Some researchers have determined that dried ginger has the highest concentrations, followed by fresh ginger and powdered ginger tea.

-As compared to raw ginger, the compound shogaols is highly concentrated in dried ginger whereas the compound gingerols are highly concentrated in raw ginger.
-Gingerols are the active agents in raw ginger, however they are transformed into shogaols when they are dried or cooked.
+As compared to raw ginger, the compound shogaols is highly concentrated in dried ginger, whereas gingerols are highly concentrated in raw ginger.
+Gingerols are the active agents in raw ginger, but they are transformed into shogaols when dried or cooked.

 While gingerols and shogaols have similar antimicrobial and antioxidant properties, shogaols are twice as potent.
 This indicates that supplements derived from dried ginger may be more biologically active.